 4. Survey Frequency

 Commercial-grade surveys should be conducted at sufficient frequency to ensure that the process controls applicable to the critical characteristics of the item procured continue to be effectively implemented.
 Factors to be considered in determining the frequency of commercial-grade surveys include the complexity of the item, frequency of procurement, receipt inspection, item performance history, and knowledge of changes in the vendor's controls.
-The survey frequency should not exceed the audit frequency established for Appendix B suppliers.
+The survey frequency should not exceed the audit frequency established for Appendix B to 10 CFR Part 50 suppliers.

 ACCEPTANCE OF CERTIFIED MATERIAL TEST REPORTS (CMTRs) AND CERTIFICATES OF COMPLIANCE (CoCs)